mansurmansur/mansurmansur/README.md

 ## Hi there 👋

 I am a yound professional software developer who recently graduated with a Bsc Computer Science from Trent University.
-I am hardworking and dedicated person who is currently open to work opportuinities.
-I am happy to collaborate to with anyone to work on projects.
+I am hardworking and dedicated person who is currently open to job opportunities.

 - 🔭 I’m currently working on  [ a video Maker Web APP ]()
 - 🌱 I’m currently learning [ Complete Web Design Course ]() on Skillshare